 - Sitting for long periods of time – common in those who have office jobs

-Keeping your legs elevated as you sleep is a great way of preventing, and treating, edema.
+Keeping your legs elevated as you sleep is an excellent way of preventing, and treating, edema.
 Sleeping with feet higher than the head can prevent fluid from collecting in your legs overnight.
 Wearing compression stockings can also help, as can sticking to a low-salt diet.

 Why Elevate Legs After Injury?